 A close examination of your foundation is included in the cost of a termite inspection.

 You will receive a detailed summary of any termite activity.
-Some inspectors will provide a report that includes the locations of your property that are more vulnerable to infestations.
+Some inspectors will provide a report that includes the locations of your property that are more vulnerable to infestations, helping you with future termite protection.

 Your local pest control professional should discuss: